riwaelkari/AI-Home-Doctor-Chatbot/README.md

 In the directory that has the Dockerfile, run the following:
    ```
    docker build -t chatbot-home-doctor .

+   docker run -p 5000:5000 --name chatbot-container chatbot-home-doctor

+   #or run from docker and use port 5000
    ```
 3. **Starting the Flask server**